sathwikshetty33/resource-agent/README.md

 - **Topic-based Search:** Input any topic or query and receive curated, relevant online resources.
 - **Web Search Integration:** Powered by Tavily Search API, enabling real-time access to up-to-date information.
 - **Resource Curation:** Filters, ranks, and presents links, summaries, and metadata for each resource.
+- **FastAPI Web Service:** RESTful API endpoints for easy integration with web applications.
-- **Output Formatting:** Presents results in Python objects, Markdown, or other formats suitable for different downstream applications.
+- **Output Formatting:** Presents results in Python objects, JSON, Markdown, or other formats suitable for different downstream applications.
 - **Extensible Architecture:** Easily add new search engines, filtering strategies, or output formats.
 - **Error Handling:** Robust and transparent error management.
 - **Test Coverage:** Includes unit tests and integration tests for reliability.